sheltermanager/asm3/src/static/pages/manual/_sources/onlineformfields.rst.txt

 emailaddress / emailaddress2
     The person's email address
 dateofbirth / dateofbirth2
+    The person or animal's date of birth dateofbirthanimal
+    The animal's date of birth
+dateofbirthperson /dateofbirthperson2
     The person's date of birth
 idnumber / idnumber2
     The person's ID number (passport, driving license, national ID card, etc)